Quantum spin van der Pol oscillator -- a spin-based limit-cycle oscillator exhibiting quantum synchronization: Quantum spin vdP oscillators

 When the spin number is large ($J \gg 1$), the deterministic dynamics in the classical limit of Eq.~(\ref{eq:qsvdp}), described by the drift term of the approximate semiclassical Fokker-Planck equation (FPE) derived from Eq.~(\ref{eq:qsvdp}) valid for $\gamma_2 \ll \gamma_1$, is given by

-This is a normal form of the supercritical Hopf bifurcation and corresponds to the classical vdP oscillator with a weak nonlinearity (see Supplemental Material), which has a stable circular limit cycle on the complex plane~\cite{kuramoto1984chemical}.
+This is a normal form of a supercritical Hopf bifurcation (the Stuart-Landau oscillator), which can be derived from general oscillator models including the classical vdP oscillator with a weak nonlinearity (see Appendix \ref{ap_semi}) and has a stable circular limit cycle on the complex plane~\cite{kuramoto1984chemical}.

+We can show that, in the high-spin limit $J \to \infty$, this model becomes equivalent to the quantum optical vdP {oscillator} \cite{lee2013quantum} (see Appendix \ref{ap_cres} for the derivation).